 Introduction

 In Michel Foucault’s late work he explores how Ancient practices of the self, including those advocated by later Stoics such as Epictetus, Seneca, and Marcus Aurelius, were used to cultivate a form of subjectivity that contrasted to what Foucault saw as the subjugation of the modern subject.
 Foucault claimed that a unifying theme in his work was an historical exploration of the “different modes by which, in our culture human beings are made subjects.”
 (Foucault 1982: 208) In Discipline and Punish, the first volume of The History of Sexuality, ‘About the Beginnings of a Hermeneutics of the Self’, and already to some extent in Madness and Civilisation (Foucault 1979, 1978, 1993, 2001), we can see he is tracing a “genealogy of the modern subject” (Foucault 1993:201) in the context of power strategies, while continually developing and revising his understanding of that context.
 For Foucault, the Stoics, and other schools that emerged out of Hellenism, offered an example of the cultivation of a relationship of the self to the self in terms of self-mastery.
 Stoic practices involved getting control of oneself, rather than fitting into the strategies of control imposed on one by society.
-Their method of self-cultivation, therefore, offers a potential resource for understanding how we can reconstruct a subjugated self in a non-subjugated form.
+Their method of self-cultivation, while not reducible to the aim of non-subjugation, therefore offers a potential resource for understanding how we can reconstruct a subjugated self in a non-subjugated form.

 In order to show both the potential and the limits of turning to Hellenistic practices to inspire a contemporary ethics of self-cultivation, I am limiting my discussion to a comparison of Foucault and examples of Stoicism, in particular Epictetus and Marcus Aurelius.
 I will briefly explore the framework of the Stoic practices of self-cultivation in terms of their understanding of what we are, what we should aim to be and how we can arrive at this destination, to set up a contrast with Foucault’s understanding of the self as constructed and the goal of self-cultivation as a means of creative resistance.
 I will then examine what, given the fundamental differences in their understandings of the self, attracted Foucault to the Stoic practices.
+I will argue that the aim of non-subjugation is not a sufficient telos for a practice of self-cultivation.
+Further concrete goals are needed to give content to such a practice, though these further goals need not be universal but can differ between individuals.
 I will go on to set out how a Foucauldian practice of the self aimed at non-subjugation could be developed, the particular challenges it faces in selecting concrete goals that are compatible with this broad aim, and finally how Stoic techniques can contribute to this practice even if detached from the broader framework of Stoic philosophy and their view of the self.
 What will emerge is the importance of critical self-awareness in a process of loosening the ties we have to ourselves, which can find inspiration in Stoic self-examination, but also the need for this be accompanied, or followed, by trying out new forms of subjectivity in a Nietzschean spirit of experiment.

 Stoic Self-Cultivation